slint-ui/slint/docs/language/src/concepts/translations.md

 endif()
 ```

-You can then setup the locale and the bindtext domain
+You can then setup the locale and the text domain

 ```c++
 #ifdef HAVE_GETTEXT